-The Lantern Festival is one of Taiwan’s tourism highlights and takes place annually during Chinese New Year.
+The Lantern Festival is one of Taiwan’s tourism highlights and takes place annually during the Chinese New Year.
 Pingxi is located within 1 hour and 15 minutes from Keelung.
-Considered a must see by many travel guides, the night sky is illuminated with 100,000 to 200,000 floating lanterns carrying the dreams and wishes of its owners into the heavens.
-The “launches” start at 6:30pm and happen three times an hour until 9:30 pm.
+Considered a must-see by many travel guides, the night sky is illuminated with 100,000 to 200,000 floating lanterns carrying the dreams and wishes of its owners into the heavens.
+The “launches” start at 6:30 pm and happen three times an hour until 9:30 pm.

 Other festivities include a railway photography contest, railway culture exhibition, stamp collection activity (two stamps for a free limited-edition Easy Card).
 These events are in celebration of Qidu’s landmark, a Japanese-colonial architecture “Old Qidu Railway station” in the Qidu Railway Cultural Park.

 This is one of Taiwan’s most unique festivals.
 During the annual lantern festival, to bless Yehliu fishermen for a safe departure and return and a big catch, people carrying a palanquin will jump into the water at the port.
 A palanquin is a covered box-cart that is mounted on 4 poles and carried by 2-4 people.
 Around noon, warriors can be seen carrying a palanquin and firewalking.
 The Bao-An Temple also keeps the tradition; with residents offering big piles of rice packs to giant tortoises for blessings of the new year.